 Epiphany in France: sayings and proverbs

-In France, many saying and proverbs are said during the Epiphany period, such as:
+Many sayings and proverbs are said during Epiphany in France, such as:

 The Rain of the Kings means corn up to the roof and wine overflowing from the barrels.

 (Pluie des Rois, c’est blé jusqu’au toit et dans les tonneaux, vins à flots)

 Snow at Epiphany, the barns will be full.